-Virginia Guiffre sex-abuse lawsuit ruling: Will Prince Andrew now face trial?
+Will Prince Andrew now face trial?

 Prince Andrew denies the allegations and has not been criminally charged.

-A now-infamous photo reveals Prince Andrew, Maxwell and Ms Guiffre in Maxwell’s London townhouse as a teenager.
+A now-infamous photo reveals Prince Andrew, Maxwell and Ms Giuffre in Maxwell’s London townhouse as a teenager.
 The prince has his arm around the teenager’s waist.

-In December, Maxwell was found guilty of sex trafficking at her high-profile trial in New York.
+In late December, Maxwell was found guilty of sex trafficking at her high-profile trial in New York.

-Epstein died in his prison cell in 2019 while also awaiting trial on sex-trafficking charges.
+Epstein died in his prison cell in 2019 while also awaiting trial on sex trafficking charges.

-Ms Guiffre filed the civil lawsuit against Prince Andrew in August.
+Ms Giuffre filed the civil lawsuit against Prince Andrew in August.

-The terms of the settlement were that Epstein and his associates would be protected from any future legal liability – something Prince Andrew said protected him.
+The terms of the settlement were that Epstein and his associates would be protected from any future legal liability – something Prince Andrew claimed protected him.

-In Wednesday’s ruling, the judge determined that the case could proceed to trial.
+But Judge Kaplan has since determined that the case can proceed to trial.

-Here’s what could happen next:
+Here’s what could happen next.

 When will the trial begin?